Yves Bissouma

-Yves Bissouma (born 30 August 1996) is a professional footballer who plays as a defensive midfielder for club Tottenham Hotspur.
+Yves Bissouma (born 30 August 1996) is a professional footballer who plays as a defensive midfielder for Eredivisie club Ajax.
 Born in the Ivory Coast, he represents the Mali national team.

+Having begun his senior career at Real Bamako, he signed his first professional contract at French Ligue 1 club Lille in 2016.
+Two years later he signed for Brighton & Hove Albion for an undisclosed fee.
+After four seasons as a Premier League regular, he transferred to Tottenham Hotspur for £30 million in 2022, where he won the UEFA Europa League in 2025.

+Bissouma made his senior international debut for Mali in 2016, and was chosen for four Africa Cup of Nations tournaments.
+He was named in the CAF Team of the Year in 2024.

 Club career

 Early career

 Born in Issia, Ivory Coast, Bissouma trained at the prestigious Majestic SC academy in Abidjan, Ivory Coast, an academy partnered with JMG Academy in Bamako, Mali.
 At age 13, he was scouted to the academy in Mali, trained there for five years, where he played with future Mali international Adama Traoré.
 At age 18, he joined Real Bamako.

 Lille

-He caught the attention of French scouts in the African Nations Championship in February 2016.
-On 7 July 2016, four months after having arrived at Lille OSC from AS Real Bamako, Bissouma signed his first professional contract with the club, with a duration of three years.
+Bissouma caught the attention of French scouts in the African Nations Championship in February 2016.
+On 7 July 2016, four months after having arrived at Lille, he signed his first professional contract with the club, with a duration of three years.
+He made his Ligue 1 debut in the sixth fixture, a 2–1 home loss to Toulouse on 20 September, and scored his first goal the following 11 February in a game of the same result against Angers, though he was also sent off and suspended for two games.
+In March 2017, while on 13 games and one goal, his contract was extended to June 2021.